To Do Canada

 Those who love aquatic adventures while enjoying the outdoors travel to the edge of Port Credit Village and discover an area that is rich in heritage.
 Marina Park offers visitors recreational boating and swimming and plenty of boardwalk space for walking, along with green spaces to explore.

-Address:15 Front St S, Mississauga
+Address: 15 Front St S, Mississauga

 Woodeden Park

 Best known for its tennis courts, Woodeden Park, is home to the Tecumseh Tennis Club.
-Bring your racket and enjoy a few games within the two tennis courts provided.
+Bring your racket and enjoy a few games on the two tennis courts provided.
 Take a break by sprawling out on the grass, sipping on a refreshing beverage, or enjoy a quick snack.
 Details

 Address:1538 Woodeden Dr, Mississauga